dickytao/hkproperty/README.md

 In this HK property price prediction project, the deliverables include:

-The R script which creates and validates the prediction models The project report which includes the dataset evaluation, model creation procedures, and final result The Rmd file which includes and generates the R script and project report described in Point 1 and 2
+The R script which creates and validates the prediction models.

+The project report which includes the dataset evaluation, model creation procedures, and final result

+The Rmd file which includes and generates the R script and project report described in Point 1 and 2